ukon1990/wow-auction-helper/api/src/lambda.md

 `https://eu.battle.net/oauth/token?grant_type=client_credentials&client_id={{bnet_client_id}}&client_secret={{bnet_client_secret}}&scope=wow.profile`

 ## The database
 For the database model open `db_model/db_model.mwb` in MySQL Workbench.
+This database is primarily used for storing historical data and any static blizzard data.
+The static blizzard data will have to be generated into json files.

+You would also need to set up to set up DynamoDB on AWS for the Auction houses and any user related data.

 ## Running the server
 You serve the server for development by using the following command: